USNS Grapple: Role

 Rescue and salvage ships render assistance to disabled ships, provide towing, salvage, diving, firefighting and heavy lift capabilities.

 The mission of the rescue and salvage ships is fourfold: to debeach stranded vessels, heavy lift capability from ocean depths, towing of other vessels, and crewed diving operations.
 For rescue missions, these ships are equipped with fire monitors forward and amidships which can deliver either firefighting foam or sea water.
 The salvage holds of these ships are outfitted with portable equipment to provide assistance to other vessels in dewatering, patching, supply of electrical power and other essential service required to return a disabled ship to an operating condition.

-The Navy has responsibility for salvaging U.S. government-owned ships and, when it is in the best interests of the United States, privately owned vessels as well.
-The rugged construction of these steel-hulled ships, combined with speed and endurance, make these rescue and salvage ships well-suited for rescue/salvage operations of Navy and commercial shipping throughout the world.
+The Navy has responsibility for salvaging U.S. government-owned ships and privately owned vessels.
+The rugged construction of these steel-hulled ships, combined with speed and endurance, make these rescue and salvage ships well-suited for operations of Navy and commercial shipping.
 The versatility of this class of ship enables the U.S. Navy to render assistance to those in peril on the high seas.